Off-Season Workouts

 Our philosophy for summer workouts is to focus on getting outdoors and enjoying what the Black Hills has to offer.
 Do something every day such as hiking, backpacking, biking, kayaking, swimming, camping and more.
 These are just a few examples of some leisure activities for you.
 If you are in a fall or winter sport you can also focus on getting ready for that sport with their summer workouts.

-The summer is also a great time to get stronger.
+For those of you who are more serious and want to see big improvements next year, the summer is the best time to get stronger.
 There are a variety of strength training programs around town and at Stevens H.S. that can help you get stronger during the summer.
 If you choose to do your own strength training workouts at the YMCA or other facilities around town, I will highly recommend using the Volt Athletics app that you can download to your phone for a monthly subscription that can be cancelled at any time.
 This app will create a program just for you and can be sport-specific if you choose.
 It also has videos of each exercise in case you are not sure how to do a certain exercise.

-If you want to do track specific workouts or technical event work, some of our coaches will have some opportunities for you in the summer as well.
+If you want to attend some summer track & field camps or you want to do track specific workouts or technical event work, some of our coaches will have some opportunities for you in the summer as well.
 Contact them for more information.
-I will also post college track and field camp information on our calendar/schedule page on our website when I receive them.
+I will send out any college track and field camp information I get through sportsYou and post them on our calendar/schedule page on our website when I receive them.

-As of now, we will not host any speed workouts in the summer, but the Sioux Park track is available for you to get 2-3 speed workouts in on your own if you are interested.
+As of now, we will not host any speed workouts in the summer, but the Sioux Park track is available for you to get 2-3 speed workouts in on your own if you want to maintain or increase your speed.
 Contact Coach Hendry for what to do for these speed workouts.

 FALL OFF-SEASON TRAINING

 For those student-athletes who are not in a fall sport- we have some optional workouts you can do to prepare yourself for winter sports or the upcoming track & field season.
-We usually start around the third week of school, finishing in early November.
-Specific dates & times will be sent out in Remind.
+We usually start in early September, finishing in late October or early November.

 WINTER OFF-SEASON TRAINING

 We may have a few days available for training over Christmas break as well.
-Specific dates & times will be sent out in Remind.
+We will post those dates and times later.

 Included on these days will be some "Open Track" time for you to work on some skills on your own.
 You will be able to work on starting blocks, hurdles, jumps and throws under our supervision.
 We cannot coach you but there will be coaches there making sure you are doing things safely.

-Distance runners can contact Coach Coy for your “open road” workouts. (jesse.coy@k12.sd.us)
+Distance runners can contact Coach Coy for your “open road” opportunities. (jesse.coy@k12.sd.us)

 INDOOR TRACK MEETS